sgmurphy/wordpress-plugins/wp-2fa/readme.txt

 == Changelog ==

-= 2.6.2 (2024-02-07) =
+= 2.6.3 (2024-02-15) =

  * **Improvements**
-	 * Added support for the new plans & pricing (February 2024 update).
+	 * Added new notices and a few "missing" strings to the POT (translation) file.
-	 * Added support for wp-config.php file in non-default location.
+	 * Improved and added sanitization to more user inputs in the plugin.

 * **Bug fixes**
-	* Fixed a number of PHP warnings generated when switching to custom "From" email address in the plugin settings.
+	* Fixed: Added missing ' div' HTML element in the front-end 2FA form.
-	* User still not forced to configure 2FA after removed from the exclusion list.
+	* Fixed: Updated the legacy Enterprise plan -  added the missing feastures - the plan is now called Ent.

 Refer to the complete [plugin changelog](https://melapress.com/support/kb/wp-2fa-plugin-changelog/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=WP2FA&utm_content=plugin+repos+description) for more detailed information about what was new, improved and fixed in previous version updates of WP 2FA.